Marija Leković

 Marija Leković (Марија Лековић; born 2 June 1963) is a Serbian politician.
-She is currently serving her second term as a member of Belgrade's city council.
+She has served in the National Assembly of Serbia, been a deputy minister in the Serbian government, and played a prominent role in the city politics of Belgrade.

-Leković first served on city council from June 2012 to November 2013 as a member of the Democratic Party (Demokratska stranka, DS).
-She later joined Aleksandar Šapić's Serbian Patriotic Alliance (Srpski patriotski savez, SPAS) and was briefly a member of the National Assembly of Serbia in 2020 before being appointed as an assistant minister in Serbia's ministry of family welfare and demography.
-Leković is now a member of the Serbian Progressive Party (Srpska napredna stranka, SNS).
+Formerly a member of the Democratic Party (DS) and the Serbian Patriotic Alliance (SPAS), Leković joined the Serbian Progressive Party (SNS) in 2021.

 Early life and career

 Leković was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 She graduated from the University of Belgrade's Faculty of Civil Engineering with a focus in hydraulic engineering, was an employee of Stankom proing from 1992 to 1998, and worked in the Belgrade municipality of Zvezdara's department of construction and communal inspection from 1998 to 2008.

 Politician

 Democratic Party

 From 2008 to 2009, Leković was an assistant to the mayor of Zvezdara.
 She was appointed to the Zvezdara municipal council (i.e., the executive branch of the municipal government) on 18 March 2009 and served in this role for the remainder of the term.

-Leković received the ninth position on the DS's electoral list for the City Assembly of Belgrade and the third position on its list for the Zvezdara municipal assembly in the 2012 Serbian local elections.
-She was elected to both local parliaments when the DS alliance won fifty out of 110 mandates in the city and twenty-three out of fifty-three in the municipality.
-The party formed coalition governments at both levels, and she was initially re-appointed to the Zvezdara municipal council on 11 June.
+Leković received the ninth position on the DS's electoral list for the Belgrade city assembly and also the third position on its list for the Zvezdara municipal assembly in the 2012 Serbian local elections.
+She was elected to both local parliaments when the DS alliance won fifty out of 110 seats at the city level and twenty-three out of fifty-three seats in the municipality.
+The party formed coalition governments at both levels, and she was re-appointed to the Zvezdara municipal council on 11 June.
+By virtue of accepting this position, she resigned her seat in the municipal assembly.

-Two days later, on 13 June 2012, she was appointed to the Belgrade city council with responsibility for overseeing the city's traffic department.
-She was required to resign from the municipal council by virtue of accepting this position, which she did on 26 June.
+Two days later, on 13 June 2012, she was appointed to the Belgrade city council in Dragan Đilas's administration with responsibility for overseeing the city's traffic department.
+She was required to resign from the Zvezdara municipal council by virtue of accepting this position, which she did on 26 June.
+(She also resigned her seat in the city assembly.)

-Leković was a member of the Belgrade city council until 18 November 2013, when Democratic Party mayor Dragan Đilas lost a vote of non-confidence in the assembly and his government fell.
-A new city election was called for 2014; Leković received the seventh position on the DS's list and was re-elected when the list won twenty-two mandates.
-The Serbian Progressive Party (Srpska napredna stranka, SNS) and its allies won the election, and the DS served in opposition.
+Leković was a member of the Belgrade city council until 18 November 2013, when Đilas lost a vote of non-confidence in the assembly and his administration fell.
+A new city election was called for early 2014; Leković received the seventh position on the DS's list and was re-elected when the list won twenty-two mandates.
+The Serbian Progressive Party (SNS) and its allies won the city election, and the DS served in opposition.
 Leković also received the 191st position on the DS's list in the concurrent 2014 Serbian parliamentary election.
 This was too low a position for election to be a realistic prospect, and she was not elected when the DS list won only nineteen seats.